-Aged 62 Male Malaysian Neoh Lay Keor ng, aged 62, male , a Malaysian, is the Senior He is the Chairman of the Nomination Committee and Independent Non-Executive Director of the Company and Remuneration Committee and a member of the Audit was appointed to the Board on 25 August 1997.
-He holds Committee. a BEC Diploma in Business Studies, St. Johns College, England and a BA (Hons) in Economics from the University Mr Neoh does not have any conflict of interest with the of Manchester, England.
-Mr Neoh was with RHB Bank Berhad Company.
-He has had no conviction for any offences in the from 1982 to 19 990 and is a Deal ers' Representative with TA past five (5) years and has not been imposed with any public Securities Berha ad since 1990. sanction or penalty by the relevant regulatory bodies during the financial year.
+Neoh Lay Keong, aged 63, male, a Malaysian, is the Senior Independent Non-Executive Director of the Company and was appointed to the Board on 25 August 1997.
+He holds a BEC Diploma in Business Studies, St. Johns College, England and a BA (Hons) in Economics from the University of Manchester, England.
+Mr Neoh was with RHB Bank Berhad from 1982 to 1990 and is a Dealers' Representative with TA Securities Berhad since 1990.